Great African Expedition (Accommodated) - 58 days

 Trip includes

-- 49 nights simple twin share accommodation, 3 nights permanent tented camp, 3 nights camping in 2-person dome tents and 2 nights in dorm accommodation in Swakopmund (please refer to the trip notes for details)
+- 53 nights simple accommodation (including permanent tents), 4 nights camping in 2-person dome tents - a foam mattress, sleeping bag and pillow is provided on camping nights (please refer to the trip notes for details)

 - Escorted by a licensed 2-person crew